kajal98781/Samachar/README.md

 ```
 import { takeLatest, call, put } from 'redux-saga/effects';
 import axios from 'axios';
-import ApiUrl from '../../Network/ApiUrl';
+import ApiUrl from '@Network/ApiUrl';
-import Constants from '../../Network/Constants';
+import Constants from '@Network/Constants';

 // watcher saga: watches for actions dispatched to the store, starts worker saga
 //A watcherSaga sees the action and triggers a workerSaga.
+Use saga helpers to watch for actions differently.

 export default function* watcherSaga() {
 	yield takeLatest('API_CALL_REQUEST', workerSaga);
 }